trln/trln-ingest/README.md

 Before running containers for all the services via compose, you will need to run the `init.sh` script in the same directory as this file; this will pull down the solr configuration from the working repository and, if needed, create a docker/podman secret for the PostgreSQL database password.

-Read the comments in that file for more information.
+Read the comments in `init.sh` for more information.

 From that point, `docker compose up` will start all the necessary services, including the primary Rails application (in development mode, so editing files in the Rails application directories will take effect immediately).

-For more information, look at the `Dockerfile` in this directory and in the `solr-docker` subdirectory.
+For more information, look at the `docker-compose.yml`, the `Dockerfile` in this directory, and the one in in the `solr-docker` subdirectory.
+A little bit of `depends_on` and `wait-for` fine-tuning is necessary to ensure that the Solr plugin files (in `solr-docker/plugins`) and the Solr configuration are correctly installed before the services services start.
+When the smoke clears you should have a complete set of services.

 The default exposed ports are: